DEONSKY/ProjectManagementAppDoc/README.md

 ## Main Goals
 Project management system should isolate complexity of all project from contributers and employees.
 It should also provide flexibility.
 But this flexibility should not risk the simplicity of structure.
 - Organization users should be managed easily and isolated by teams.
 Users inherit permission from organization and team.
 Also they can have custom permission can give by super users.
-This provides hiding unecessary subjects and tasks from user, also prevents unauthorized creating, update, deletions.
+This provides hiding unecessary sections and tasks from user, also prevents unauthorized creating, update, deletions.
 And inheritance provides easy general permission changes.
 - Roadmap of the project and team responsibilies must be clear.
 Every teams is associated with execution group.
 This groups includes execution plans.
 This plans can be sprint or other types.
 - Complex projects should seperate to multiple simple parts.
 And this parts can include hierachical parent parts.
-This parts are subjects.
+This parts are sections.
 - Documentation is important part of projects.
-Every subject can include its own embeded documentation file.
+Every section can include its own embeded documentation file.
 Users can route between this files by sidebar.
-- Every task is assocaited by a subject.
-And best practice is every task should be related with a one meaningful subject.
+- Every task is assocaited by a section.
+And best practice is every task should be related with a one meaningful section.
 - Tasks should have dynamic fields.
 And this dynamic field types are predefined structure with server and frontend logic.
 This fields can be required or nullable
 - Tasks should have static default fields.
 Every task will include them.
-- Subjects can include multiple view types.
+- Sections can include multiple view types.
 Also this views can be filtered, ordered by fields.
 Users can select which field will be display or hide
 - Authorized users can create reports with multiple chart types.
 Reports can be filtered, ordered by fields.
 Users can select which fields will be displayed.
 This part has similarity with views.
 But reports are only read only.Reports cant manuplate the data.
 But it can include charts with historical data, which views cannot do.
 - PMS will be include chat service.
-- Every user can have favorite subjects or tasks for easy access.
+- Every user can have favorite sections or tasks for easy access.
 - PMS will be include notification service

 ## Features